SmitaJShetty/rebu/README.md

 A makefile has been created with items for setting up redis, mysql docker containers.
 Application itself is not containerized and conncects to redis and mysql db.

+Arguments that are to be provided for Get are pickupdate, comma separated list of medallions, isFresh value.
+When isFresh is set to true (case insensitive), data is fetched from mysql db;

 Setup instructions:

 Set up environment parameters: